Gabesarch/TIDEE/README.md

 To train the Visual Search Network, the following steps are required:

-(1) Make sure you have the SOLQ checkpoint (see <a href="#pretrained-networks"> Pretrained Networks</a>) in `checkpoints`.
+(1) Make sure you have the SOLQ checkpoint (see <a href="#pretrained-networks"> Pretrained Networks</a>) in the `checkpoints` folder.

 (2) (skip if already done for Neural Associative Memory Graph Network) first generate some observations of the mapping phase.
 These can be generated and saved by running the following command:
 ```
 python main.py --mode generate_mapping_obs --start_startx --do_predict_oop --mapping_obs_dir ./data/mapping_obs
 ```
 This will generate the mapping observations to `mapping_obs_dir` (Note: this data will be ~200GB).
-Or, alternatively, download the mapping observations from [here](https://drive.google.com/file/d/1LW4zUDRkirtiDuQQzOgMgJrvvlsDvxIC/view?usp=sharing) and place the extracted contents in `./data/`.
+Or, alternatively, download the mapping observations from [here](https://drive.google.com/file/d/1LW4zUDRkirtiDuQQzOgMgJrvvlsDvxIC/view?usp=sharing) and place the extracted contents in the `data` folder.

 (3) Train the graph network (see `models/aithor_visualsearch.py` and `models/aithor_visualsearch_base.py` for details):
 ```